trmckay/halogen/docs/building.md

 The main dependency for the kernel is the Rust toolchain manager, `rustup`.
 It can be installed from [rustup.rs](https://rustup.rs/).

-To build the test, `jq` is required.
+To build the tests, `jq` is required.
 Cargo emits its test binaries to a non-deterministic path.
 Optionally, Cargo logs to JSON; this is how Make locates the test binary.

 # Instructions